Why Should I Bring my Pet to Willows for Investigation and Treatment of Pancreatitis?

-The pancreas is an organ in the abdomen (tummy) which is responsible for releasing enzymes (types of proteins) to digest food.
-The pancreas also releases important hormones (such as insulin) into the bloodstream.
 Pancreatitis occurs when the pancreas becomes inflamed (tender and swollen).
-In most cases pancreatitis occurs for no apparent underlying reason, although sometimes it can have a particular cause (such as scavenging food).
-Pancreatitis most commonly affects middle aged to older dogs, but in addition, dogs of certain breeds (e.g. Cocker Spaniels and Terrier breeds) are more prone to developing the condition.
+In most cases pancreatitis occurs for no apparent underlying reason, although it can have a particular cause (such as scavenging food).
+Pancreatitis most commonly affects middle aged to older dogs, however dogs of certain breeds (e.g. Cocker Spaniels and Terrier breeds) are more prone to developing the condition.

 Pancreatitis can cause a variety of symptoms, ranging from relatively mild signs (e.g. a reduced appetite) to very severe illness (e.g. multiple organ failure).
 The most common symptoms of pancreatitis include lethargy, loss of appetite, vomiting, abdominal pain (highlighted by restlessness and discomfort) and diarrhoea.

-The possibility that a dog may be suffering from pancreatitis is generally suspected on the basis of the history (i.e. loss of appetite, vomiting, etc) and the finding of abdominal pain on examination by the veterinary surgeon.
-Because many other diseases can cause these symptoms, both blood tests and an ultrasound scan of the abdomen are necessary to rule out other conditions and to reach a diagnosis of pancreatitis.
-Although routine blood tests can lead to a suspicion of pancreatitis, a specific blood test (called ‘canine pancreatic lipase’) needs to be performed to more fully support the diagnosis.
+The possibility that a dog may be suffering from pancreatitis is generally suspected on the basis of the history (i.e. loss of appetite, vomiting, etc.) and the finding of abdominal pain on examination by a Vet.
+Many other diseases can cause these symptoms, as such both blood tests and an ultrasound scan of the abdomen are necessary to rule out other conditions and to reach a diagnosis of pancreatitis.
+Although routine blood tests can lead to a suspicion of pancreatitis, a specific blood test (called ‘canine pancreatic lipase’) needs to be performed to fully support the diagnosis.
 An ultrasound scan is very important in making a diagnosis of pancreatitis.
 In addition, an ultrasound scan can also reveal some potential complications associated with pancreatitis (e.g. blockage of the bile duct from the liver as it runs through the pancreas).

-There is no specific cure for pancreatitis, but fortunately most dogs recover with appropriate supportive treatment.
+There is no specific cure for pancreatitis, fortunately though most dogs recover with appropriate supportive treatment.
 Supportive measures include giving an intravenous drip (to provide the body with necessary fluid and salts) and the use of medications which combat nausea and pain.
-Most dogs with pancreatitis need to be hospitalised to provide treatment and to undertake necessary monitoring, but patients can sometimes be managed with medication at home if the signs are not particularly severe.
-At the other extreme, dogs that are very severely affected by pancreatitis need to be given intensive care, ideally in an intensive care unit such as the one we have at Willows.
+Most dogs with pancreatitis need to be hospitalised to provide treatment and to undertake necessary monitoring, however patients can sometimes be managed with medication at home if the signs are not particularly severe.
+At the other extreme, dogs that are very severely affected by pancreatitis need to be given intensive care, ideally in an Intensive Care Unit such as the one we have at Willows.

 One of the most important aspects of treating pancreatitis is to ensure that the patient receives sufficient appropriate nutrition while the condition is brought under control.
 This can be very difficult, because pancreatitis causes a loss of appetite.
-In this situation it may be necessary to place a feeding tube which is passed into the stomach, and through which nutrition can be provided (see Information Sheet on Feeding Tubes).
-If a dog with pancreatitis is not eating and will not tolerate a feeding tube (e.g. due to vomiting), intravenous feeding (using a drip to supply specially formulated nutrients straight into the bloodstream) may be necessary.
+In this situation it may be necessary to place a feeding tube which is passed into the stomach, through which nutrition can be provided.
+If a dog with pancreatitis is not eating and will not tolerate a feeding tube (e.g. due to vomiting), intravenous feeding (using a drip to supply specially formulated nutrients straight into the bloodstream) may be necessary, this is rare outcome.